 One Punch Man OVA 2 episode releasing with One Punch Man S2 Blu-Ray box set

 A series of short anime specials are planned to be released with the second season of the Blu-Ray and DVD box sets.
-Releasing on October 25, 2019, it is likely there will be six One Punch Man OVA 2 episodes with each episode released with each box set (this has not yet been confirmed).
+Releasing on October 25, 2019, it is likely there will be six One Punch Man OVA 2 episodes with each episode released with each box set.

 Considering that the main anime series left audiences hanging in the middle of a major story arc, the One Punch Man OVA episodes will not focus on the main timeline.
 Instead, it will be an original story.